 POI BREAKDANCING VIDEO GAME WILL TEACH CODING AND GAME DESIGN

-TOYZSTEAM uses virtual learning to increase diversity and inspire innovation in Science, Technology, Engineering, Art, Math (STEAM) fields.
+TOYZSTEAM uses product design and virtual learning to increase diversity and inspire innovation in Science, Technology, Engineering, Art, Math (STEAM) fields.

-We use hip-hop culture, comic books, gaming, global cultural exposure, entrepreneurship, and music to engage students.
+We use hip-hop culture, comic books, gaming, 3D modeling, global cultural exposure, entrepreneurship, and music to engage students.

-Our over 250 hours of culturally relevant curriculum was designed on the campus of Carnegie Mellon University.
-It has courses for English, music, coding and game design, and entrepreneurship.
-Our focus is to provide training of skills necessary for computer-related careers in Science, Technology, Engineering, Art, Math (STEAM).
+Our over 500 hours of culturally relevant and responsive curriculum was designed on the campus of Carnegie Mellon University.
+It has courses for English, math, art, design, music, coding, animation, game design, and entrepreneurship.
+Our focus is to train for skills necessary for computer-related careers in Science, Technology, Engineering, Art, Math (STEAM).

-Taking a project-based learning approach, we enable, empower, and engage students by developing their creativity, imagination, and innovation in a fun and exciting way.
+We use a project-based learning approach to teach students literacy, numeracy, teamwork, and entrepreneurship.
+We enable, empower, and engage students by developing their creativity, imagination, and innovation in a fun and exciting way.
 Students have ownership.
-We appeal to them with culturally relevant content.
-They are inspired to innovate & create their own “TOYZ”
+We appeal to them with culturally relevant content and a culturally responsive approach.
+They are inspired to innovate, create, and market their own “TOYZ”

 STUDENTS LEARN TO BECOME

-STUDENTS WILL EVENTUALLY BE ABLE TO MARKET AND DISTRIBUTE THEIR VIRTUAL ASSETS AND “TOYZ”
+STUDENTS ARE ABLE TO MARKET AND DISTRIBUTE THEIR VIRTUAL ASSETS AND “TOYZ”

 WE HAVE BEEN DEVELOPING OUR PRODUCT FOR OVER 5 YEARS AT CARNEGIE MELLON UNIVERSITY WORKING WITH OVER 2000 STUDENTS K- COLLEGE